odd2022/ALTEGRAD-2024-2025---Generating-Graphs-with-Specified-Properties/README.md

 # ALTEGRAD-2024-2025---Generating-Graphs-with-Specified-Properties
 Projet for my master's degree with Emilie Pic and Garance Gérard.
-We were ranked 4/58 after this challenge.
+We ranked 4th out of 58 participants at this challenge.

 ### Challenge Description:
 The goal of this project is to study and apply machine learning/artificial intelligence techniques